 Subject to the above paragraphs an isolated conviction for a major traffic offence, without disqualification, such as dangerous driving or driving without due care and attention will require careful consideration of the facts and will at the very least merit a warning as to future driving and advice on the standard expected of hackney carriage and private hire drivers.
-However, where the conviction is within 6 months prior to the date of the application the application will normally be refused.
+However, where the conviction occurred within the last 2 years prior to the date of the application the application will normally be refused.